Characteristic measures for language stable subshifts: Introduction

 Suppose $X$ is a compact metric space and $T\colon X\to X$ is a homeomorphism.
 The Krylov-Bogolioubov Theorem says that there exists a Borel probability measure $\mu$ that is supported on $X$ and is invariant under $T$, meaning that $T_*\mu=\mu$.
 Using tools of ergodic theory to study the measure-preserving system $(X,T,\mu)$, we can often obtain information about the topological dynamical system $(X,T)$.
 While the homeomorphism $\sigma$ determines a $\Z$-action on $X$, there is another (often larger) action on $X$ determined by the automorphism group

 of all self-conjugacies of $(X,T)$.
 This is a natural approach for studying when two topological systems $(X,T)$ and $(Y,S)$ are topologically conjugate: if $(X,T)$ and $(Y,S)$ are conjugate as $\Z$-systems, then $\Aut(X)\cong\Aut(Y)$ as groups, and $(X,\Aut(X))$ and $(Y,\Aut(Y))$ are topologically conjugate as $\Aut(X)$-systems.
-Systems that can be distinguished as $\Aut(X)$-systems can therefore also be distinguished as $\Z$-systems, and the action of the larger group sometimes makes it easier to distinguish non-conjugate systems.
+Systems that can be distinguished as $\Aut(X)$-systems can therefore also be distinguished as $\Z$-systems.

 With this in mind, it is natural to ask if there is an analog of the Krylov-Bogolioubov Theorem for the action of the automorphism group of a dynamical system.
 Using terminology introduced by Frisch and Tamuz~\cite{FT2}, if $(X,T)$ is a topological dynamical system and $\Aut(X)$ denotes its automorphism group, a Borel probability measure $\mu$ is {\em characteristic} for $(X,\sigma)$ if $\psi_*\mu=\mu$ for all $\psi\in\Aut(X)$.
 They~\cite[Question 1.3]{FT2} ask: does every subshift (over a finite alphabet) have a characteristic measure?